updated on:

 SEOcrawl: combining in-product and email onboarding

 SEOcrawl is an all-in-one SEO management tool that came to Eleken for UI/UX overhaul.
-As a part of the redesign, we had to create a new onboarding sequence.
+As a part of the redesign, we created a new onboarding sequence that combined in-product onboarding with email onboarding, a structure especially effective for tools with complex functionality.

 Welcome email

-After signing up for SEOcrawl users receive a welcome email in their inboxes.
-It suggests novice customers watch a 10-minute onboarding video to learn how to make the most of SEOcrawl and offers them to make the first action (add new project) by clicking the CTA button.
+After signing up for SEOcrawl, users receive a welcome email in their inboxes.
+It suggests novice customers watch a 10-minute onboarding video to learn how to make the most of SEOcrawl and offers them to take the first action (add new project) by clicking the CTA button.

 We made sure that the text in the email is readable, the CTA is clearly visible, and the overall design matches the product’s style.